TAIsRich/chuwa0116/ShortQuestions/annotations.md

 # Annotations
 ### @Entity
-This annotation declares the class is an entity
+This annotation specifies the class is an entity

 ### @Id
-This annotation declares the primary key of the entity
+This annotation specifies the primary key of the entity

 ### @GeneratedValue
-This annotation declares the generation strategies for the values of primary keys
+This annotation specifies the generation strategies for the values of primary keys

 ### @Table
-This annotation declares the table in the database with which this entity is mapped
+This annotation specifies the table in the database with which this entity is mapped

 ### @Column
-This annotation declares variable to table column mapping
+This annotation specifies variable to table column mapping

 ### @CreationTimestamp
-This annotation declares creation time
+This annotation specifies creation time

 ### @UpdateTimestamp
-This annotation declares update time
+This annotation specifies update time

 ### @Controller
 This annotation marks a class as a web request handler